Elizabeth Falk DVM, DACVD

 Rachel Matusow Wynne MS, DVM, DACVO

-Dr. Rachel Wynne received her DVM from Cornell University followed by an internship, and then a research fellowship, at the Ohio State University College of Optometry.
-She completed her Ophthalmology residency at The Virginia-Maryland College of Veterinary Medicine.
-Dr. Wynne is board-certified by the American College of Veterinary Ophthalmologists.
-She has been with CUVS since 2015.
-Her areas of special interest include cataracts and cataract surgery, and microsurgery of the cornea.
+Dr. Matusow Wynne received both her Bachelor of Science and her Doctor of Veterinary Medicine from Cornell University.
+Following an internship, she pursued a research fellowship at the Ohio State University College of Optometry, investigating preventative strategies for postoperative complications of cataract surgery in dogs and humans.
+She then completed a residency in veterinary ophthalmology at the Virginia-Maryland College of Veterinary Medicine.
+Dr. Matusow Wynne is board-certified by the American College of Veterinary Ophthalmologists.
+She joined CUVS in 2015.

 Nicole Van Sant BS, LVT, VTS (ECC)